The Osmonds discography

 This discography only covers songs recorded as and billed to The Osmonds or The Osmond Brothers as a whole.
 It does not include solo or duet recordings by members of the Osmond family, which are chronicled separately.
+From oldest to youngest, members of the Osmonds included siblings Alan Osmond, Wayne Osmond, Merrill Osmond, Jay Osmond, Donny Osmond and Jimmy Osmond.
+Not all the brothers performed with every incarnation of the group.
+Their sister Marie Osmond was also never officially a member of the group, but occasionally performed with them as a guest in addition to having her own solo career and performing as a duo with Donny.